mrshark3959/mrshark3959/README.md

 - 🌱 I’m currently learning Python, and Lua
 - 💞️ I’m looking to collaborate on fun Python-related projects
 - 📫 How to reach me alfonsotheshark@gmail.com
-- ⚡ Fun fact: My favorite food is sushi but I love Mexican food
+- ⚡ Fun fact: My favorite food is sushi

 <!---
 mrshark3959/mrshark3959 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.